For Landlords

 Tenancy Deposit Protection

-All deposits taken by landlords and letting agents under Assured Shorthold Tenancies (ASTs) in England and Wales, Scotland, and Northern Ireland must now be protected by a tenancy deposit protection scheme.
-To avoid any disputes going to court, each scheme is supported by an alternative dispute resolution service (ADR).
-Landlords and letting agents can choose between two types of scheme; a single custodial scheme and two insurance-based schemes.
+All deposits taken under Assured Shorthold Tenancies in England, Wales, Scotland and Northern Ireland must be protected by a tenancy deposit protection scheme.
+Each scheme is supported by an alternative dispute resolution service (ADR).
+Landlords and agents can choose between custodial and insurance-based schemes.
 More information on request.

-The above is a brief summary of landlords’ responsibilities and of the laws surrounding tenanted property.
-We hope that you find it useful.
+The above is a brief summary of landlords' responsibilities and of the laws surrounding tenanted property.
 If there are any aspects of which you are unsure, please ask us.
-We look forward to being of assistance to you in the letting and management of your property.
-If you wish you can print this page by using your browser Print option.
+We look forward to being of assistance in the letting and management of your property.